We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 If you could only use one word to describe the Sapphire Reserve, it would have to be flexibility.
-Each year, you receive a $300 annual travel credit that will automatically reimburse you for any travel expense.
+Each year, you receive a $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.
 Unlike the Platinum Card from American Express that only reimburses you for Uber rides and incidental airline fees like checked bags and in-flight purchases from a single carrier, Chase will apply the travel credit to the cost of airfare, hotel nights, or any other travel expense that can earn three points in purchase rewards.

 Complimentary Airport Lounge Access